partigabor/partigabor.github.io/content/posts/anti.md

 +++
-title = "Reasons to be Anti-Christian" author = "Gabor Parti" date = "2043-08-01"
+title = "Reasons to be anti-christian" author = "Gabor Parti" date = "2043-08-01"
 weight = 11